Appartement du roi: Cabinet du conseil

-The cabinet de conseil came into being as a council chamber upon the construction of the Salon of War, which occupied site of the Salon de Jupiter, Louis's previous council chamber.
+The cabinet de conseil came into being as a council chamber upon the construction of the Salon of War, which occupied site of the Salon de Jupiter, Louis XIV's previous council chamber.
 Initially called cabinet du roi from 1684, with the remodeling of the apartment that occurred in 1701, this room received a new decor that featured walls paneled with mirrors.
 With the redecoration, the room was rechristened cabinet des glaces.
 In spite of the luxury of mirrors, this room was furnished in a utilitarian manner.
-In addition to the velvet covered council table, there were three armchairs and 12 folding stools and a daybed, which Louis XIV used in 1686 as a necessity while suffering from an anal fistula and the surgery that removed it.Verlet, 217.
+In addition to the velvet covered council table, there were three armchairs and 12 folding stools and a daybed, which Louis XIV used in 1686 as a necessity while suffering from an anal fistula and the surgery that removed it.

 Of all the rooms of the appartement du roi, this room perhaps best expressed the personal tastes of Louis XIV.
 In addition to the collection of gems, there were works by Nicolas Poussin and Giovanni Lanfranco on the walls as well as Harpsichord with a painted case.
 The personal nature of this room was offset by the fact that this was the room in which Louis XIV governed France.
 Councils were held here, writers who extolled the gloire of the Sun King were received here, and private audiences most often occurred in this room.

 The last room of the appartement du roi was the cabinet des termes – due to the decor that featured 20 Hermes – also called the cabinet des perruques, as this was the room in which Louis XIV's wigs were stored.
 In addition to the gilt Hermes that decorated the wall, the doors were covered with mirrors.
-The room served as a changing room for the king, where he would change his shirt, wig, and hat as many as four times a day.
+The room served as a changing room for the King, where he would change his shirt, wig, and hat as many as four times a day.
 In the evening, this room would be where Louis XIV would gather with his children, other members of his family, and selected courtiers.

 The cabinet des glaces and the cabinet des perruques disappeared in 1755 when Louis XV ordered the enlargement and redecoration of the council chamber.
 This is the room that is seen today.

 In 1748, in order to accommodate the newly constructed cabinet du roi on the 3rd floor, Louis XV had the ceiling of the cabinet de glaces lowered by about a meter.
 The new dimension to the room necessitated a complete redecoration of the room.
 The following year, a new fireplace was installed and the one dating from the time of Louis XIV and was sent to Compiègne.
 In 1755, during the installation of a terrace in the cour des cerfs, Louis XV decided to enlarge the council room by incorporating the cabinet des perruques.
 This larger room was designed by Ange-Jacques Gabriel with the paneling sculpted by Jules-Antoine Rousseau.
 The panels were sculpted with symbols appropriate to governance: trophies of peace and war, attributes of the army, navy, justice, and the insignia of the monarchy.